The technology behind the Vampire Facial, a bloody beauty treatment favoured by celebrities like Kim Kardashian

 The 90-minute treatment involves taking four syringes of the patient’s blood.
 The plasma is then separated from the red blood cells in the patient's blood by a centrifuge.
 The area is numbed by local anaesthetic injections administered directly to the scalp, which is then stimulated with a dermaroller.
 After this, PRP is injected into the scalp, concentrating on the areas most affected by hairloss.

-PRP sessions generally cost around £1,300 for a single treatment and the patient will need to use a dermaroller at home every day for around a month following treatment.
+PRP sessions generally cost around £1,300 for a single treatment - though on-going courses are generally recommended - and the patient will need to use a dermaroller at home every day for around a month following treatment.

 Is Platelet Rich Plasma Therapy a viable alternative to hair loss treatments or hair transplants?

 Whilst more tests are needed, Platelet Rich Plasma Therapy could be a welcome addition to existing hair loss treatments